iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 </exch:CrashDriverInfo>
 ```

-Convert each declared namespace prefix into an `@context` entry:
+Each declared namespace prefix is converted into an `@context` entry:

 * The namespace prefix becomes a short term.
 * The namespace name assigned to the prefix is converted into an IRI root.